Topological Universality of the Art Gallery Problem: General construction

 The art gallery we construct will be an axis-aligned rectangle with several slits removed from around the border.
 We refer to certain slits and combinations of slits as \emph{gadgets}.
 Our construction involves three kinds of gadgets: \emph{variable gadgets}, \emph{copying gadgets}, and \emph{clause gadgets}.

-Our copying gadgets are based on the following geometric observation.
+We begin by establishing the key properties of the variable gadgets, which also appear in Bertschinger et al.\txt{} \cite{SOSAMain}.
+A variable gadget consists of one slit in the left wall and two in the right wall, as depicted in Figure \ref{figVarGadget}.

+\ipnc{.218}{VarGadgetBigText}{ A variable gadget enforcing that a guard must be placed on the dashed gold line segment $GH$.
+The boundary of this section of the art gallery consists of the entire outer profile (continuing above and below the dashed lines at the top and bottom), involving line segments of all colors.
+No other gadgets may intersect the shaded rectangular region $W_i$.}

+\begin{lemma} If slits are drawn as in Figure \ref{figVarGadget}, with no other slits in the region $W_i$, then at least one guard must be placed within $W_i$.
+If there is only one guard in that region, it must be placed on line segment $GH$.
+Furthermore, the slits can be drawn so that the height of $W_i$ is arbitrarily small. \end{lemma}

+\begin{proof} To see point $F$, we must have at least one guard placed within the triangle $FIK$ (which also requires there to be some guard in $W_i$).
+To see point $I$, we must have at least one guard placed within the triangle $EIF$, so if there only one guard in $W_i$, it must be on the line segment $FI$.
+Since it must also see the point $J$, this further restricts the guard to the segment $GH$.
+The entire figure can be scaled in the $y$ direction to give $W_i$ arbitrarily small height without changing the dimensions of the segment $GH$. \end{proof}

+We refer to the line segments $GH$ from Lemma \ref{lemVarGadget} as \emph{guard segments}, which we will number $1, 2, \dots, n$, and we refer to $W_i$ as the \emph{guard region} of guard segment $i$.
+Since guard regions can be made arbitrarily small, we may arrange these guard segments any way we wish within the rectangular gallery so long as no two guard segments share the same $y$-coordinate.